 Who can help has links to services that can assist with family law problems.

 Clicklaw – Courthouse Libraries BC

 Clicklaw’s HelpMap can help you locate services that can assist with family law problems.

 Dial-A-Law is a library of scripts prepared by lawyers.
 It is a service of the Canadian Bar Association, B.C.
 Branch.
 It offers information on family law topics.

 To read or listen on the Internet, go to the Dial-A-Law website and select family law.

-Families Change – Ministry of Justice and Justice Education Society of BC
+Families Change – Ministry of Attorney General and Justice Education Society of BC